Looking for a Web Broker?

 The internet age has allowed discount brokerage firms to flourish.
-Today, online brokers and virtual brokers have opened investing up to more Canadians.
+Today, online brokers and virtual brokers (web brokers) have opened investing up to more Canadians.

 Discount brokers have a clear mission.
 They keep overhead low (usually by going online) and offer fewer services.
 Unlike full-service brokers, this often means there is no access to financial advice.
 The firms then pass the savings back to you in the form of discounts on commissions and fees.

 Online brokers are the most common providers in the discount space in Canada.
 These include do-it-yourself (DIY) apps and websites.
 These allow you to build and manage your portfolio using a suite of virtual tools.

 Some online brokers attract new clients by offering “virtual” money.
 This simulation makes the experience feel like a game.
 It allows you to explore how investing works before using real money.
 It also helps you get a good sense of how the tools and features work.